Jinbang129/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ```
 This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
 The .pb file contains the object detection classifier.

-### 8. Run the Evaluation
+### 8. Run the detection in images
+put the images we want to do the detection in images\detect_images_jim, and the output images will be in images\result_jim
 Here we go!
-From the \object_detection directory, issue the following command to begin training:
+From the \object_detection directory, issue the following command to begin detection:
 ```
 python Object_detection_image.py
 ```

 ### 9. Run the Evaluation
 Here we go!
-From the \object_detection directory, issue the following command to begin training:
+From the \object_detection directory, issue the following command to begin evaluation:
 ```
 python eval.py --logtostderr
 ```